-Based on the plans submitted, Natural England considers that the proposed development will not have likely significant effects on the above site(s) and has no objection to the proposed development.
+Based on the plans submitted, Natural England considers that the proposed development will not have likely significant effects on statutorily protected sites and has no objection to the proposed development.
 To meet the requirements of the Habitats Regulations, we advise you to record your decision that a likely significant effect can be ruled out.

-NORTH YORK MOORS Site of Special Scientific Interest
+Sites of Special Scientific Interest

-Based on the plans submitted, Natural England considers that the proposed development will not damage or destroy the interest features for which the site has been notified and has no objection.
+Based on the plans submitted, Natural England considers that the proposed development will not have likely significant effects on statutorily protected sites and has no objection to the proposed development.